Sorafenib (Nexavar®)

 Hair loss

-Your hair may get thinner.
-But you are unlikely to lose all the hair from your head.
-Your nurse can give you advice about coping with hair loss.
+You might notice that your hair slowly gets thinner.
+But you are very unlikely to lose all the hair from your head.
+Your hair can also become more brittle.
+Your nurse can give you information about coping with hair loss.
+Your hair will usually go back to normal after treatment ends.

 High blood pressure